For urgent consular assistance call

 Twitter: @AusAmbGHA

-The Australian High Commission in Accra is temporarily closed to the public due to COVID-19.
-We're still providing urgent consular assistance to those in need.
+Our ability to provide some services may be limited.
+We will continue to prioritise consular services to those in genuine need.
 However, due to border closures we currently have very limited capacity to provide consular assistance in Côte d'Ivoire.
+If you require urgent assistance, please contact our Consular Emergency Centre, Canberra (Australia): +61 2 6261 3305.

 In a consular emergency, if you can't contact an embassy, call the 24-hour Consular Emergency Centre on: